Module 6, Accessibility auditing and creating an accessibility statement

 The supplier of the accessibility audit will be responsible for selecting the tools and methods used in the testing, as well as their suitability for WCAG compliance testing.
 The client is not required to be able to define the expert roles of the testing process unless they specifically want to do so.

-Thus, the supplier will also be responsible for acquiring the necessary information for ensuring the comprehensiveness of the service testing process.
-This information includes aspects such as what sections there are in the service that require logging in but are open to the public and whether any documents on the website, e.g. PDF files, are also covered by the audit or another testing process, for example.
+Therefore, the supplier will be responsible for gathering all necessary information to ensure a thorough service testing process.
+This includes details such as which sections of the service require logging in but are still accessible to the public, and whether documents on the website, such as PDF files, are included in the audit or covered by another testing process.

 More detailed information on what document and media contents and organisational intranet systems are subject to accessibility legislation can be found on the AVI website (www.webaccessibility.fi).
 More detailed information was also added to the instructions of the Accessibility Model in March 2021.